 Project Project Description Project Deliverables Benefits Savings £000 Qualifying costs Budget 2016/17 £ Update Environmental Services Contract Mobilisation Costs To successfully implement the new waste contract Project management of implementing the new contract and relocating to the new depot Best value from the contract.
 Good monitoring of delivery against contractual obligations and commitments.
-Better service to customers resulting in fewer complaints £600k p/a, savings already identified under the Better Procurement of the Waste Contract detailed above Project manager; ongoing consultancy; and legal advice £70k The Council has only recently selected its successful tenderer.
-Work on implementing the new contract is therefore only at the initial stage.
-Projected costs are expected to be £70k and potential savings have already been identified under the Better Procurement of the Waste Contract detailed above.
-IT costs associated with the new Waste Contract A comprehensive IT approach to integrate the client and contractor systems Customer self- service portal, mobile application and working solution, along with an end-to- end process flow Ability for customers to self- serve £600k p/a, savings already identified under the Better Procurement of the Waste Contract detailed above Portal/ licences/ professional services £30k, mobile App £20k and resources £35k and associated costs with the need for additional software £85k The Council has only recently selected its successful tenderer.
-Work on integrating the client and contractor systems is therefore only at the initial stage.
-Projected costs are expected to be £85k and potential savings have already been identified under the Better Procurement of the Waste Contract detailed above.
-Transformation Programme Making the best use of technology and improving our service delivery for customers Streamlined end-to- end processes; mobile working solutions More efficient use of resources; improved customer experience Yet to be evaluated Consultancy to support setting up the Transformation Programme including feasibility work and business case development £25k The Council is only at the start of this phase of work, there is therefore no update to be provided at this stage.
-Anticipated costs are £25k.
+Better service to customers resulting in fewer complaints £600k p/a, savings already identified under the Better Procurement of the Waste Contract detailed above Project manager; ongoing consultancy; and legal advice £70k The Council has only red selected its successful tenderer.
+Work on implementing the new contract is therefore only the initial stage.
+Projecte costs are expected to be and potential savings ha already been identified uthe Better Procurement of Waste Contract detailed above.
+IT costs associated with the new Waste Contract A comprehensive IT approach to integrate the client and contractor systems Customer self- service portal, mobile application and working solution, along with an end-to- end process flow Ability for customers to self-serve £600k p/a, savings already identified under the Better Procurement of the Waste Contract detailed above Portal/ licences/ professional services £30k, mobile App £20k and resources £35k and associated costs with the need for additional software £85k The Council has only re selected its succe tenderer.
+Work on integethe client and cont systems is therefore of the initial stage.
+Procests are expected to be and potential savings already been identified the Better Procurement Waste Contract deabove.
+Transformation Programme Making the best use of technology and improving our service delivery for customers Streamlined end-to- end processes; mobile working solutions More efficient use of resources; improved customer experience Yet to be evaluated Consultancy to support setting up the Transformation Programme including feasibility work and business case development £25k The Council is only at the of this phase of work, the therefore no update provided at this Anticipated costs are £25